CenturyLinkCloud/APIDocs/Application Lifecycle Management/instances-api.md

 }
 ```

-### PUT /services/instances/{instance_id}/cancel_import
+## PUT /services/instances/{instance_id}/cancel_import

-Cancel a failed import of an unregistered instance when you give its ID.
+Cancels a failed import of an unregistered instance when you give its ID.

 ### URL